 Aim to get to Onagawa Station on the train arriving at 9:59 a.m. to get there in time to make the Sunday Kinkasan boat departure at 11:00.
 The first sightseeing spot of the day is Onagawa Station itself!
 The station is designed by world-famous architect Ban Shigeru.
 There is an observation deck on the second floor and an on-site hot springs facility (we'll return to that later).
 Take your time and appreciate the structure.

-Since the pier is only about a 20-minute walk from the station, this gives you some time to take in minor points of interest along the way.
-Not much is open at this time of morning in Onagawa, but if you're feeling hungry or in need of a caffeine fix, you can stop by the Onagawa branch of Mother Port Coffee (link info is for Kesennuma branch).
+Since the pier is only about a 10-minute walk from the station, this gives you some time to take in minor points of interest along the way.
+If you're feeling in need of a caffeine fix or a quick bite to eat, you can stop by the Onagawa branch of Mother Port Coffee (link info is for Kesennuma branch).
 It's located directly en route to the pier.Walk6 min.

 2Tsunami ruins: the former Onagawa Police StationOn the walk to the boat pier, you'll see an overturned ruin of a building.
 This was once the town's police station.
 When the 2011 tsunami struck, it tore the building from its foundation and dragged it here.
 The town has preserved the structure as the tsunami left it, a memorial of the 2011 tragedy.Walk11 min.